 All rear yard areas not displaced by hardscape shall be planted with a combination of shrubs, ground covers and turf.
 Large areas of bare earth, rocks, and/or mulch are not permitted.

-Where practical, trees or shrubs shall be utilized to screen equipment, dog houses, storage,
+Where practical, trees or shrubs shall be utilized to screen equipment, dog houses, storage, play equipment etc. from view of Master Association Property and adjoining Lots.

-26

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

-play equipment etc. from view of Master Association Property and adjoining Lots.

 Vertical shrubs/hedges are encouraged against privacy walls.